djmarland/sohba/README.md

 DB_WRITE_PASSWORD=root
 ```

+For static files A symlink will need to be created from public_html/static to app/public/static

 ### Database
 On a fresh build the database will be empty.
 The schema can be created with:
 `docker-compose run sohba bin/console doctrine:schema:create`